JoelAnalytics/AWS-Projects/Youtube-PowerBi/README.md

 **List of tasks that I've completed in this project:**

-- Create an Account ( We won't use our Root Account to execute any task )
+- Create an Account ( We won't use our Root Account to execute any task ).
 - Create an user , groups, roles and attach policies to our group and roles to allow services to connect each other.
 - Create 2 Buckets in S3 with some folders to store our Raw Data and Master Data.
 We've also created an extra Bucket to store the queries that we executed in Athena.
 - Create a Glue Job to clean our Data.
 This Job will take our CSV file from **marketing-raw** Bucket and It will store it in **marketing-master** Buket in PARQUET format.
 - Create a Crawler and Database in AWS Glue.
 The crawler will allow us to have many sources in our Data Catalog after scaning.
 - We used Athena to run queries in SQL format to explore our Data.
-We will use this service to conect AWS with Power BI
+We will use this service to conect AWS with Power BI.
 - We will create 2 Lambda functions to automatize the entire process.
 This will allow us to upload a file to S3 Bucket raw and then everything will be excecuted automatically and the final result will be available in Athena.
+- We will run a Python script every Monday to use the API Youtube to get one CSV file that will be uploaded to S3 Bucket raw -> **marketing-raw**.